alexharri/website/posts/encoding-declension.md

 This gives us a very compact way to encode the forms of a name.
 We'll call this the "forms encoding", or just "encoding", from here on.

-<SmallNote>A feature of this way of encoding forms is that the encoding is not tied to any specific name ("Guðmund" appears nowhere).
-Instead, the forms encoding describes a _pattern_ of declension, which we'll use to our advantage later.</SmallNote>
+A feature of this way of encoding forms is that the encoding is not tied to any specific name ("Guðmund" appears nowhere).
+Instead, the forms encoding describes a _pattern_ of declension, which we'll use to our advantage later.

 ## Retrieving encodings by name